 5.2 The student will demonstrate responsibility for developing personal health habits and practicing behaviors that promote an active, healthy lifestyle.

+Describe the importance of maintaining a healthy integumentary system.

+Identify behaviors and environments that can lead to vision and hearing loss.

 Determine strategies to protect against the harmful effects of the sun.

-Practice personal health habits that promote cardiorespiratory fitness.Select healthy foods and beverages for breakfast and lunch.
+Review personal health habits that support heart health and the ability to perform various physical activities.

-Interpret information on food labels.

-Identify connections between nutritional guidelines and weight management.

-Explain the importance of exercise and recreaAnalyze the physical, academic, social, and emotional benefits of getting enough sleep.
+Explain the RDA for macronutrients and micronutrients.

+Analyze food labels for a selected meal that meets RDA and energy balance for health.

+Identify the influence of marketing techniques on food and beverage choices (e.g. caffeinated beverages).

-Describe effective communication skills to request assistance in situations where alcohol, tobacco, inhalants, and other drugs are being abused.
+Describe effective communication skills to request assistance in situations where alcohol, tobacco, nicotine products, marijuana, inhalants, and other drugs are being abused.

-Practice strategies for managing stress.

-Explain the relationship between health promotion and disease prevention.
+Describe how to get help and assistance with mental health and substance use concerns.

-Demonstrate dental care, hand washing, and other personal hygiene habits.
+Explain the importance of dental care, hand washing, and other personal hygiene habits for good health.

-Demonstrate proper lifting and carrying techniques for handling backpacks and book bags.

-Demonstrate appropriate behaviors during fire, tornado, earthquake, lightning storm, or other disaster drills.

-Show effective communication skills in emergency situations.
+Examine one’s role and the role of others in causing or preventing injuries at school.

-Manage emotions appropriately in a variety of situations.
+Identify positive and negative ways to manage stress in a variety of situations.

 Recognize the importance of developing and maintaining a positive self-image.

-Demonstrate effective communication skills to address harassing behaviors.
+Describe the benefits of healthy relationships with family, friends, and other adult mentors.

-Describe how to report harassing behaviors at school and at home.
+Ability to analyze the role of feelings/emotions in conflict resolution situations Describe how to report cyberbullying at school and at home.

+Describe how to respond to and report harassing behaviors.

-Demonstrate how to show respect for individual differences.Describe the consequences of an unhealthy environmen
+Demonstrate how to show respect for individual differences.

+Describe strategies to decrease the impact of air quality and noise pollution on body function and the environment.

 Advocacy and Health Promotion